liesnikov/extensible-elaborator/paper/main.md

 Andromeda [@bauerDesignImplementationAndromeda2018a; @bauerEqualityCheckingGeneral2020] made an attempt at definitional equality, but is quite far from a usable dependently-typed language.
 Agda's philosophy allows developers to experiment with the core, but also results in a larger amount of unexpected behaviors.

+# Constraint-based elaboration and design choices #

+\todo{what do we do differently}

+We intend to avoid problems described in [@henryModularizingGHC] by using a solution described in [@swierstraDataTypesCarte2008] and [@najdTreesThatGrow2017].

 # Dependently-typed calculus and bidirectional typing #

 In this section we describe the core for type system we implement as well as the core typing rules.